What is the MTeach program? Is it a class?

 I am an upperclass student.
 Is it possible to complete the program by the time I would

 It is possible that you can still add the MTeach minor to your existing program.
-Please see Leigh in the MTeach office for more information.
+Please contact MTeach to schedule an appointment with an advisor.

 I am really interested in taking the Step 1 course; however, the classes are already